 Grief is unpredictable.
 Navigating the ups and downs of loss can be challenging.
 Our expert clinicians compiled activities to help families talk about grief at home.

 These activities are tailored to different ages and new activities.

 All activities are available in English and Spanish.

 Participants receive the support of peers who can truly relate.
 They benefit from hearing how others have coped, and the realization that they are not alone in their experience of loss.
 They benefit from helpful guidance on how to manage and express their complex emotions in a healthy manner.
 The group serves as a safe place for youth to come, share, connect, and heal.

 The teen group also includes outings that offer teens the opportunity to have fun with others teens struggling to find joy after loss.
 Activities include bowling, movies, pizza parties, hiking, and other exciting activities each quarter.

-Teen group for people aged (13-18) is meeting online via Zoom twice monthly, on the 1st and 3rd Thursday of the month.
+Teen group for people aged (13-18) is meeting once online and once in person.
 If you are interested in learning more about our services, please complete an Inquiry Form and a staff member will call you back within 1-2 business days to talk about the group and discuss ways to talk with your teen about the group.

 Parents and Guardians will also need to complete a consent form for online services before starting on group.

 - Onsite: For kids ages 5-12, we offer our Kids Who Care group, which uses play and activity to help kids understand and express their emotions around their loss, develop positive coping skills, and maintain a connection to the loved one who died.
 There is a concurrent group for the child’s parent/guardian.
 This program is bilingual, so that families who speak Spanish can participate.